 You'll need to have:

 - ICT skills

 - the ability to work as part of a team but also on your own initiative

 - capability to prioritise your work and meet deadlines

 - the ability to think logically

 - an appreciation of the pressures and demands within the academic work environment.

-It is important to demonstrate your motivation by gaining relevant experience as early as possible.
+It's important to show your motivation by getting relevant experience as early as possible.
 Search for pre-course experience in a range of libraries, not just academic ones or those in the CILIP scheme.
-Part-time or voluntary work in a library or information setting before graduating is a good start.

 Academic librarians work in higher and further education institutions, as well as in research institutes attached to academic institutions.

 The size and arrangement of academic institutions vary considerably, but an institution's learning resource centre consists of both information and computing facilities and provides support to academic departments.
 Subject librarians often enjoy a close rapport with their academic department and staff.